Gawn Grainger: Career

-Grainger began his professional career at the Dundee Rep in 1961, followed by two years at Ipswich, 1962–64.
+Grainger began his professional career at the Dundee Rep in 1961, followed by two years at Ipswich, 1962–64 where he made his debut in pantomime by playing the Dame in Aladdin in 1962.
+While in Ipswich, he also played "The Corporal" in"The Amorous Prawn".
+He toured North America with the Bristol Old Vic company in 1967, playing Romeo opposite Jane Asher’s Juliet.
 He joined Laurence Olivier's National Theatre at the Old Vic company in 1972.

-Among his notable television credits were the Apostle Andrew in Son of Man by Dennis Potter (1969); the Earl of Kildare in The Shadow of the Tower (1972); George Stephenson in the Doctor Who serial The Mark of the Rani (1985) and Lesley Flux in Midsomer Murders episode The House in the Woods (2005).
+Among his notable television credits were the Apostle Andrew in Son of Man by Dennis Potter (1969); the Earl of Kildare in The Shadow of the Tower (1972); Dr. Pearson in Strangers and Brothers (1984); George Stephenson in the Doctor Who serial The Mark of the Rani (1985) and Lesley Flux in Midsomer Murders episode The House in the Woods (2005).
 He was an occasional panelist on the syndicated, New York-based What's My Line? series in 1968, 1969 and 1970.

 Writer

 Grainger authored the following plays: Four to One (1976), Vamp Till Ready (1978), Lies in Plastic Smiles (1979) and Paradise Lost (1980).

+In 1986 Four to One was televised by BBC Scotland, starring Mark McManus, Trevor Ray, Derek Newark and Derrick O'Connor.

 In the 1980s, he also wrote several scripts for Geoff McQueen's BBC1 drama series Big Deal starring Ray Brooks.